 - Any three subjects representing National languages and Classical Languages

-However some subjects may not be available at your school.
-Having better understanding on available courses in national Universities will be an added advantage for selecting a subject combination.
-As vast array of subjects are available, you can take up innovative and novel subject combinations in keeping with worldwide trends.
+However, some subjects may not be available at your school.
+Having a better understanding of available courses in national Universities will be an added advantage for selecting a subject combination.
+As a vast array of subjects are available, you can take up innovative and novel subject combinations in keeping with worldwide trends.
 For example you can select a combination with Mathematics, IT and Economics.

-Download Ministry of Education Circular on A/L subject combinations:
+Download the Ministry of Education Circular on A/L subject combinations:

-Download relevant circular from Ministry of Higher Education website – GCE Advanced Level Subject Options and Subject combinations for Selection to University Degree Programs
+Download relevant circular from the Ministry of Higher Education website – GCE Advanced Level Subject Options and Subject Combinations for Selection to University Degree Programs

 You may also like to read: